jamarphi/pen_engine/README.md

     4. The infinite boolean is for if you want to run this animation forever, this means that any other animation with the same item and type will not run.
     5. An optional callback that happens when the animation added is ended, it takes the type of item as a pointer and the unsigned int used for the animation type.
+    6. This callback is used for doing custom animations.
-    6. The four units unitA, unitB, unitC, and unitD, are used to pass in values for the transformations.
+    7. The four units unitA, unitB, unitC, and unitD, are used to pass in values for the transformations.
 If you are doing rotation for instance, then you only need to use unitA, this means unitB , unitC, and unitD will be ignored.

 To run the animation manager after adding items do: